 To better understand 2020's SEO trends, it is worth looking back at the changes in 2019.
 So you can see the trends and ambitions of the search engine giants.
 And my goodness!
 2019 was a turbulent year for us search engine optimisers.

 Tip: See the SEO Guide 2019 on our blog, with tips on Google RankBrain, Mobile First and Voice Search.

 Changes to the search algorithm

-Google makes adjustments to its search algorithm every year.
-The difference to previous years: The number of SEO updates or changes is constantly increasing.
-At this point, many thanks to Peter J. Meyers, who has researched the following figures for Google:
+Every year, Google makes adjustments to its search algorithm.
+The difference to the previous years: The number of SEO updates or changes continues to increase.
+At this point, big thanks to Peter J. Meyers, who researched the following numbers for Google:

 - 2018: 3234 optimizations

 "In 2018 alone, we made more than 3234 optimizations to Google Search.
 These range from innovations like the Knowledge Graph to updating our ranking algorithms.
 It's how we ensure we continue to deliver relevant and reliable content."